François Huber: Early life

 From his early childhood, Francois was instructed in the field of literature as well as natural history, a passion he shared with his father.
 He attended the Collège de Saussure but his health soon deteriorated.
 His sight started failing at the age of fifteen.
 His father requested the assistance of Théodore Tronchin to treat him.
 He sent the young Huber to the village of Stains near Paris to recover.
-There, he lived the simple existence of a peasant away from the pressure of the high society.
-The treatment was very successful for his health and he had fond recollection of the simple life there and of the hospitality throughout his life.
+There, he lived the simple existence of a peasant away from the pressure of high society.
+The treatment was very successful for his health, and he had fond recollections of the simple life there and of the hospitality throughout his life.

-However, his eyesight was considered incurable by the oculist Venzel and he was facing total blindness.
-He had however already met Marie Aimée Lullin, the daughter of the syndics of the Swiss Republic.
+However, his eyesight was considered incurable by the oculist Venzel, and he was facing total blindness.
+He had, however, already met Marie Aimée Lullin, the daughter of the syndics of the Swiss Republic.
 They had both been companions during dances and had grown up together.
-Her father refused to consent to their union because of his blindness as he did not want his fortune to end in the hands of a blind man when his daughter inherited.
+Her father refused to consent to their union because of his blindness, as he did not want his fortune to end in the hands of a blind man when his daughter inherited.
 However, Marie refused to abandon François and decided to wait until she was twenty-five, when she would be legally able to make that decision on her own.
-He could still see light and interacted with others as if he could see.
-He later lost his sight completely but throughout his life he would say: I have seen, I have seen with my own eyes when recalling his youth and when others described things to him.
+He could still see light and interact with others as if he could see.
+He later lost his sight completely, but throughout his life he would say: I have seen, I have seen with my own eyes when recalling his youth and when others described things to him.

 Marriage

 Marie resisted the pressures from her father to not marry this disabled man.
 She had, however, to wait to attain her majority, 25 years old at the time, in order to marry François.
 She walked down to the altar with François on 28 April 1776 with her maternal uncle, M. Rilliet Fatio, and married François Huber.
 She was 25 years and 23 days old.
 At her side was a close friend and confidant, Louise Eléonore Brière de Candolle, Augustin Pyramus de Candolle's mother.
-Marie later shared this story of her marriage to the young scientist, and in later life, she would honor him and recount his life after his death.
+Marie later shared this story of her marriage to the young scientist, and in later life, she would honour him and recount his life after his death.

 Marie became his reader, his secretary, and his observer, and she was very attentive in order to prevent any embarrassments in public that could have occurred from his disability.
-This strong loving relationship was noticed by many, including Voltaire who mentioned it in his correspondence, and it was inspiration for Germaine de Staël when she described the Belmont family in her novel Delphine.
+This strong, loving relationship was noticed by many, including Voltaire, who mentioned it in his correspondence, and it was an inspiration for Germaine de Staël when she described the Belmont family in her novel Delphine.